pamundice

 This option names a file that contains the names of all the input files.
 This is an alternative to specifying a file name pattern as an argument.

-The named file contains file name, one per line.
+The named file contains file names, one per line.
 Each file contains the image for one tile, in row-major order, top to bottom, left to right.
 So the first file is the upper left tile, the second is the one to right of that, etc. The number of lines in the file must be equal to the number of tiles in the output, the product of the -across and -down values.

 This option was new in Netpbm 10.90 (March 2020).